 - ThedaCare Cancer Care-Oshkosh (available during clinic hours)

-Medication take-back boxes are also available at other local facilities such as police stations and pharmacies.
-Just give them a call and ask.
+Medication take-back boxes also are available at other local facilities such as police stations and pharmacies.

 Items accepted include expired and no-longer-needed prescription drugs, over-the-counter medications, medicated ointments and non-aerosol sprays.

 Items that are not accepted include needles, lancets, syringes, thermometers, IV bags, diabetes test kits, personal care products, inhalers and liquids.
 Ask your provider’s office how to safely dispose of these items.

 Even if you don’t have children or other vulnerable people in your home, or your prescription drugs do not contain opioids, you shouldn’t keep expired prescriptions on hand, Dr. Havican says.